polysome/vane/README.md

 Developers; Milica Hadži-Tanović, Yiwen Sun, Thom Lauret

+This library could not have been written without generous contributions and guidance from;

-Built with contributions from; John Baena, Tao Chengdong, Jintai Ding, Ming-Shing Chen, Albrecht Petzoldt and Ishtiaq Shah at www.cdc.informatik-tu-darmstadt.de
+John Baena, Tao Chengdong, Jintai Ding, Ming-Shing Chen, Albrecht Petzoldt and Ishtiaq Shah at www.cdc.informatik-tu-darmstadt.de